School of Safety, Security & Emergency Management

 A. History and process of risk analysis and management as it relates to the protection of critical assets and infrastructure.
 Instruction in common techniques used in both the public and private sectors.

 HLS 395.
-Policy and Legal Analysis.
+Homeland Security Policy Analysis.
 (3 Credits)

 A. Prerequisites: HLS 101, HLS 210, and HLS 260; ENG 102 or 102R or HON 102 with a minimum grade of “C” or ENG 105 with a minimum grade of “B”; and HLS major or departmental approval.
 Develop homeland security policy and legal research and analytic skills.
 Includes coverage of international and U.S federal, state and local policy and legal issues.
+Credit will not be awarded to students for both HLS 395 and 395W.

 HLS 400.
 Evolution of the U.S. Intelligence Community.
 (3 Credits)